American Association of Geographers

-Field trip at one of the AAG annual meetings, to the USGS Rock Core Research Center.

 The American Association of Geographers (AAG) is a non-profit scientific and educational society aimed at advancing the understanding, study, and importance of geography and related fields.
 Its headquarters is located in Washington, D.C.
 The organization was founded on December 29, 1904, in Philadelphia, as the Association of American Geographers, with the American Society of Professional Geographers later amalgamating into it in December 1948 in Madison, Wisconsin.
 As of 2020, the association has more than 10,000 members, from nearly 100 countries.
 AAG members are geographers and related professionals who work in the public, private, and academic sectors.

 In 2016, AAG president Dr. Sarah Witham Bednarz announced in the AAG Newsletter: "Effective January 1, 2016, the AAG will begin to operate under the name "American Association of Geographers", rather than "Association of American Geographers... in an effort to re-think our systems of representation to acknowledge our growing internationalism."
 Spearheaded under the presidency of geography professor Eric Sheppard, the name change reflects the US-based organization's diversity and inclusion of non-American members and participants.